planningcenter/mailchimp3/README.md

 `mailchimp3` is a Rubygem that provides a very thin, simple wrapper around the MailChimp RESTful JSON API version 3.0 documented at [kb.mailchimp.com/api](http://kb.mailchimp.com/api/).

+This wrapper is very low-level -- you'll still be dealing with individual GET, POST, PATCH, and DELETE requests, but the gem does handle the OAuth2 flow (getting a token) and passing the auth token in every request.

 ## Installation

 ```